 Spectral Dynamics (Dunegan/Endevco) 4511M PIND System

 Spectral Dynamics (Dunegan/Endevco) 4511M Particle Impact Noise Detector System is the most advanced PIND system available today.
 Combining sensors that monitor and display the shaker motion with feedback control to correct for...

-The NSG 438 30 kV ESD Gun by Schaffner / Teseq fulfills the requirements of all known ESD standards.
+The Teseq NSG 438 30 kV ESD Gun fulfills the requirements of all known ESD standards.
 The basic model is type approved and calibrated in conformity with IEC 61000-4-2.
-By adding appropriate network modules, other...
+By adding appropriate network modules, other standards can...